 - If you have been exposed to harmful chemicals, let emergency response personnel know and get first aid.

+Keep portable fire extinguishers nearby in clear view, and train employees on how to use them.
 Your local fire department can help map out an effective emergency plan and provide additional training.
 Other helpful sources of information include provincial safety associations, health and safety enforcement agencies and insurance companies.

 Protect your business